-What is the difference between Kosher Salt and Regular salt?
+So What is the Differences between Kosher Salt and Regular salt?

-8. When to use-although the two types of salt are very common and can easily be used to season food, the two types are very distinct in their specific use.
+although the two types of salt are very common and can easily be used to season food, the two types are very distinct in their specific use.
 Table salt is commonly used in the kitchen as the name suggests.
-It is usually kept on the table for last-minute seasoning.
+It is usually kept on the table for last minute seasoning.
 This salt is also very common in salting pasta water or even seasoning salt.
 Kosher salt is most versatile, and for this reason, it’s commonly used to season food when cooking.
-It is not usually used in last-minute seasoning.
+It is not usually used in last minute seasoning.
 However, sometimes chefs use it to season meat before cooking.
 It’s also used to draw blood out of meat so that it’s washed off easily.